ivanpondal/bluesteel/TESTS.md

 | --------- | --- | ---------- | ------------- | -------- | -------- | ------------- | ---------- |
 | SR-OW-1   | Max | None       | None          | Yes      | 1 meter  | 1             | 100        |

+##### Test steps

+**N**: Number of concurrent connections.

+**M**: Number of messages to send.

+1. Connect to **N** devices successfully.
+2. Negotiate desired MTU.
+3. Click button to trigger test.
+4. Write payload with test delivery method.
+5. If using ACK, wait for it.
+6. Check if should wait any longer to comply with the throttling budget.
+7. If messages sent is less than **M**, go to step 4.
+8. Report test result.

 #### Only indications

 After a successful connection, the server sends a series of numbered messages to